15 Sep '16

 They’re called, iccha–one of the first principles of the universe.

-As a Goddess, Shakti created Ganesh through a “virgin birth.”
+As a Goddess, Shakti fulfilled her desire through a “virgin birth.”

 In the bath, she pushed the dirt off her body to form him as if from clay—very much like the way Yahweh created the first man, Adam, as the Bible tells us.